-Umpire/Back Judge: Take positions on the kickoff diagrams, bean bag in hand.
+Back Judge: Take position as shown on the kickoff diagrams, bean bag in hand.
+Hand the ball to the kicker and give him the necessary instructions then move smartly to your position.
 Officiate Team A's restraining line as a plane being alert for kicking team members beyond their restraining line prior to the ball being kicked.
 Observe action by the kicking team on your side, such as blocking and/or touching the ball prior to becoming eligible by rule.
-On short kicks, U will remain on the sideline after the ball is kicked and will be alert for illegal action on the kicker.

-Head Line Judge/Line Judge: Take positions on the kickoff diagrams, bean bag in hand.
-Officiate Team B's restraining line as a plane being alert for receiving team members beyond their restraining line prior to the ball being kicked.
-Observe touching of the ball by either team, noting when and where the ball was touched.
+Umpire: Take the position shown on the kickoff diagrams, bean bag in hand.
+Officiate Team A's restraining line as a plane being alert for kicking team members beyond their restraining line prior to the ball being kicked.
+Observe action by the kicking team on your side, such as blocking and/or touching the ball prior to becoming eligible by rule.
+Watch for illegal action on the kicker.